 The year I turned six, America turned 200.
 I got a bicentennial bike for our mutual celebration, shiny streamers coming out of the handles, a fabulous red, white and blue seat.
 Two weeks later, my grandfather died in Argentina, and we left to go to the funeral.
 I thought I’d be back in two weeks, but I wouldn’t ride that bike for two years.

 I know now about the coup that made getting back out of Argentina on a legal visa nearly impossible, compounded by the stain of our previous visa overstay.
 I know the legalities and the struggle.
 But then I didn’t.
 All I knew was to dream of America, the place that had seemed distant and behind glass even when I was living in it, and which now felt like a fortress protected by magical incantations that would never let me in.
 Why not?
 I wondered.
 What had I done?
-I wanted nothing more than for it to love me like I loved it.
-But still it shunned me.
+I wanted nothing more than for it to love me as I loved it.
+But still, it shunned me.

-Our road was long, and eventually took us on foot over the Mexican border.
+Our road was long and eventually took us on foot over the Mexican border.
 I was two years older, and different, too.
 I had learned to not speak English so the kids in Argentina wouldn’t laugh at me.
 I had learned to make myself small on the bare mattress on the floor of the shack of Tijuana where they made us wait until they crossed us.
 I had learned to say “yesterday,” almost like a prayer, the only word of English I remembered, when we went past a checkpoint in the coyote’s car, so I might pass as American.

-Still America sparkled and beckoned.
+Still, America sparkled and beckoned.
 It unfurled its promise and wonder.
 It gave me Wonder Woman the year I got back.
 It gave me Charlie’s Angels.
 It gave me A Tree Grows in Brooklyn a few years after then, then Judy Blume.
-It taught me that there could be three words – four, more – for the same thing, because of the history of successive invasions of England, because Anglo Saxon, Latin, French.
+It taught me that there could be three words – four, more – for the same thing, because of the history of successive invasions of England, because of Anglo Saxon, Latin, French.
 It gave me susurrus and whisper, murmur and mutter.
 It gave me shout and bellow and scream and yell.
 Spanish was the voice of my mother, but English was the voice of my life, of the books that blazed my soul alive.
 How could I help but dream of America?

 Alone, apart, I longed to understand this place.
-I started watching political shows on Sunday mornings, Meet the Press, The McLaughlin Group.
+At fourteen, I started watching political shows on Sunday mornings, Meet the Press, The McLaughlin Group.
 I didn’t recognize a single name they said.
 I vowed to myself that I wouldn’t stop watching until I knew the name of every law and every senator they referenced in their whip-fast banter.

 And I learned this: it is too easy to take America for granted.
 For those who have the sun of this place baked in for generations, sometimes the wonder of it has been bleached from their view.
 Of course things will get sorted out.
 Of course the system will stand.
 Of course it’s supposed to be this way.
 So many people I met didn’t understand the precious, gossamer impossibility of it, of a system invented of whole cloth, so improbable an experiment that even its creators worried about its survival.
 You have been given such a huge gift, I wanted to shout, envious and longing.
 Love it.
 See it.

-It has been many years since I first held that temporary resident card in my hands, many years even since I took the oath of citizenship with my infant daughter on my hip.
+It has been many years since I first held that temporary resident card in my hands, many years since I took the oath of citizenship with my infant daughter on my hip.
 My love has matured, as love does.
 I have learned things I didn’t know when America was my beacon, my land of opportunity, my Brady Bunch idyll.
 I have learned about an ugly racial history of which I was entirely unaware until I was an adult.
-I have learned about Watergate, which I lived through a couple of years before I got that bicentennial bike, but which I had sort of blocked out to play with my Baby Crissy doll.
+I have learned about Watergate, which I lived through a couple of years before I got that bicentennial bike, but which I blocked out to play with my Baby Crissy doll.

 And I’ve witnessed a lot too.
 The Challenger explosion live on a day home sick from school.
 “Mr. Gorbachov, tear down this wall.”
-The swearing in of a young president, then the impeachment of that same president, less young then, more hoarse and defiant.
+The swearing-in of a young president, then the impeachment of that same president, less young then, more hoarse and defiant.
 An election where the result hung in the balance for an impossibly long month, the first election I was eligible to vote in.
 A war I hated from the start.
 The rise of the 24-hour-news cycle, the rancor of partisanship, the election of another young president, the unexpected sway of religion and prejudice in our political discourse.

 And now this.
 This which makes it hardest of all to dream of America.
 This funhouse mirror of our lives.
-An administration that seems to take glee in division, in the race to the bottom, in the coarsening of our discourse.
+An administration that seems to take glee in the division, in the race to the bottom, in the coarsening of our discourse.
 This turning back of so much progress.
 This callous indifference to suffering and the future of the planet.
 This “day is night” and “truth is lies” inversion of our shared common language.
-This brazen disregard for things I loved about America, things like honor and principles, and laws that men in power couldn’t just break because they were powerful, like they could in other places.
+This brazen disregard for things I loved about America, things like honor and principles, and laws that men in power couldn’t just break because they were powerful like they could in other places.

 Oh, America, it aches a little to dream of you now, I won’t lie.

 But, sweet land of Georgia clay and Alaskan evergreens, grand cliffs of Big Sur and glittering towers of Manhattan, sand of Gulf shores and vast lakes, America, yes, I do dream of you.
 I dream of the courage of you.
-Of those who came to build a cabin on a rough land, and of those they displaced, whose suffering etched itself into our shared history.
+Of those who came to build a cabin on rough land, and of those they displaced, whose suffering etched itself into our shared history.
 I dream of the perseverance of those who built the railroad, the intellect of those who wrote the laws, the fairness of those who upheld them.
 Were they perfect?
 No. But in partaking of this unique and unprecedented experiment, they built something better than perfect, something living and strong, a union continuously renewing itself.